Skip to main content

 opts.headers

-headers: { ... } - hash with headers, header name is specified in lowercase, can include cookie Example:
+headers: { ... } - hash with headers, header name is specified in lowercase, including cookie Example:

 headers: {